Initializing your Repo client

 - Navigate to

-cts/tests/module-nameand substitute all instances of "[Ss]ample" following the recommended naming convention from above.
+cts/tests/module-nameand substitute all instances of "[Ss]ample" with the recommended naming convention from above.

 SampleDeviceActivityto exercise the feature you're testing.

-SampleDeviceTestto ensure the activity succeeds or logs its errors.
+SampleDeviceTestto ensure that the activity succeeds or logs its errors.

 Other Android directories such as